foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 > To operate with `SafeDispatcher` it's required to annotage its usage with `#[feature("safe_dispatcher")]`.
 >
 > There are 3 options:
-> - above the module declaration
+> - module-level declaration
 >   ```rust
 >   #[feature("safe_dispatcher")]
 >   mod my_module;
 >   ```
-> - above the function declaration
+> - function-level declaration
 >   ```rust
 >   #[feature("safe_dispatcher")]
 >   fn my_function() { ... }